 - Teachers are to report to the building by 8:00 am (classes start at 8:15 am.).
 The teacher's day closes at 4:00 pm (classes end at 3:50 pm) unless he/she is involved in an activity that extends beyond that time.
-A teacher needing to leave early must check with the superintendent. - Before leaving the classroom at the end of the day, the teacher should see that lights are turned off and the windows closed.
-All children must be out of the building unless under the supervision of a teacher. - A coach, music teacher, or other teacher who is involved in an after-school activity is responsible for seeing that students are out of the building, all lights are off and all doors are latched and locked.
+A teacher needing to leave early must check with and receive approval from the principal/superintendent. - Before leaving the classroom at the end of the day, the teacher should see that lights are turned off and the windows closed.
+All children must be out of the building unless under the supervision of a teacher. - A coach, sponsor, or teacher who is involved in an after-school activity is responsible for seeing that students are out of the building, all lights are off, all doors are latched and locked, and that the building alarm is armed.
 This applies to activities not completed by the time the custodian has finished his/her work in the area of the activity.